-[ #MPC #Pixar ] MONTREAL -- MPC and Fabric Software have announced their collaboration to integrate ...
+[ #MPC #Pixar ] MONTREAL -- MPC and Fabric Software have announced their collaboration to integrate the Fabric Engine development framework ...

 “We are thrilled to be able to use Pixar’s RenderMan directly from within Fabric Engine, which is the backbone of our new pipeline,” said MPC global head of visual effects operations Damien Fagnou.
 “We can now quickly create tools in Fabric that interact with RIS live rendering, giving artists near instantaneous results that allow them to iterate more freely and make better creative decisions.
 On top of this, the ability to interact with RenderMan directly from Canvas, Fabric’s visual programming system, is opening the door to really interesting workflows that were not possible before.”